openshift/enhancements/enhancements/monitoring/hypershift-monitoring.md

 TBD

+### Graduation Criteria

+#### Dev Preview -> Tech Preview

+* HyperShift Team can send subset of metrics to RHOBS and query them.
+Grafana Dashboarding is installed.
+* Minimal amount of telemetry is shipped to Telemeter.

+#### Tech Preview -> GA

+* HyperShift Team can monitor (that includes alerting) their management workloads in the RHOBS.
+* All required Red Hat telemetry is shipped to Telemeter, including those from data plane clusters.

+#### Removing a deprecated feature

+N/A

+### Version Skew Strategy

+N/A

+### Operational Aspects of API Extensions

+N/A

+#### Failure Modes

+N/A technical detail.

+#### Support Procedures

+N/A technical detail.

 ## Implementation History

 If all parties will agree on the proposed direction we need heavy focus on the actions required: